-Cranberries don’t grow everywhere – they like cooler environments such as in parts of Canada, the East Coast of the United States, and the Pacific Northwest.
+Cranberries thrive in cooler temps.
+They’re commonly grown in the Northeast United States, the Pacific Northwest, and in the Canadian provinces of Quebec and British Columbia.
 They grow on low-lying bushes in bogs that are flooded during the yearly harvest.
-While you will only see fresh cranberries in the late fall and early winter, they are available year-round frozen.
+While you’ll only see fresh cranberries in the late fall and early winter, they are available year-round frozen.
+Cranberry bushes actually need the cool, dormant period of winter to produce a crop the following year.

-- contain powerful antioxidants, vitamins, and minerals – especially vitamin C, manganese, fiber, vitamin E, copper, vitamin K, and pantothenic acid (vitamin B5).
+- contain powerful antioxidants, vitamins, and minerals – especially fiber, calcium, magnesium, iron, potassium, vitamin C, folate, and several B vitamins.

 - improve digestion